-Ducati is celebrating a century of Italian engineering the way only Ducati can.
+Ducati is celebrating a century of Italian engineering the way only it can.

-The Barista M3 1926 Carbon Fibre, built in collaboration with Swiss manufacturer Cuisine Barista, was launched as a limited-edition centerpiece of Ducati's 100th anniversary.
+The Barista M3 1926 Carbon Fibre, built in collaboration with Swiss manufacturer Cuisine Barista, launches as the limited-edition centerpiece of Ducati's 100th anniversary.

-The unit is capped at 1,926 units and is a nod to the brand's founding year.
+The machine retails at $3,000 and is capped at 1,926 units, a nod to the brand's founding year.

 View this post on Instagram

-Apart from making espresso shots, it also acts as a lifestyle artifact for Ducatistas who want the brand present at every part of their day.
+The coffee machine functions as a lifestyle artifact for Ducatistas who want the brand present beyond the garage.

 The product design mirrors the visual language of the Panigale, with carbon fiber paneling, Ducati badging, and a matching colorway.